 Push the radio firmly into place against the locating pegs and radio interface.
 You should hear the radio snap into place and the release button will pop up.

-Locking the vehicle kit
+Locking a radio in the vehicle kit

 You can use the supplied key to lock the radio into the vehicle kit when you leave the vehicle unattended.